Triangle side length

 Related math problems and questions:

 Calculations from geometry: The ratios of the sides of the quadrilateral are 3 : 6:4.5 : 3.5.
-Calculate their lengths if the circumference is 51 cm.
+Calculate their lengths if the perimeter is 51 cm.
 The sizes of the angles in the quadrilateral are equal to 29°30', 133°10', and 165°20'.
-What is the size o - Parallelogram - ratio
+What is the size of an - Parallelogram - ratio

 The lengths of the adjacent sides of a parallelogram are in the ratio 8:3.
 The shorter side is 4.2 cm long.
 Calculate the perimeter of the parallelogram. - Triangle - perimeter